10-Day Japan Architecture & Contemporary Art Tour

 Whether seeking bargain finds or luxury brands, Osaka’s diverse shopping districts have something for every taste and budget.

-Transfer by private car to Kansai International Airport for your departure flight
+Transfer by private car to the International Airport for your departure flight.

 Handpicked for an Unmatched Experience